 Goitrogens can suppress thyroid function by interfering with iodine uptake.

 These are important to avoid in hypothyroidism associated with iodine deficiency.
 Soaking, cooking and fermenting largely inactivates goitrogens, making them safe to consume.

 How we can help

-At Advanced Functional Medicine in Perth, we specialise in the treatment of thyroid disorders and provide comprehensive testing of all the nutrients and blood markers necessary for optimal thyroid health.
+At Advanced Functional Medicine in Perth, we have extensive experience with thyroid disorders and provide comprehensive testing of all the nutrients and blood markers necessary for optimal thyroid health.

-Call us now or fill in the form below to get back to living your best life.
+Call us now or fill in the form for more information.